 Lev Mei – Russian poet

-Lev Mei was a Russian dramatist and poet.
+Lev Mei was a Russian poet, prose writer and playwright, translator.

-He was born on February 25, 1822 in Moscow into a family of German officer and Russian woman.
+He was born on February 25, 1822 in Moscow into a family of a German officer and a Russian woman.
 His father was wounded in the Battle of Borodino and died young.
+The boy spent his childhood with his grandmother A.S.
+Shlykova.

-Mei wrote two historical dramas, The Tsar’s Bride (1849) and The Maid of Pskov (1859).
+By the way, Mei wrote two historical dramas The Tsar’s Bride (1849) and The Maid of Pskov (1859).
 Russian composer Nikolai Rimsky-Korsakov wrote operas based on the dramas.

 In 1850, Mei married S. G. Polyanskaya.